aarongorka/aarongorka-com/content/blog/why-you-need-psps-in-eks.md

 >secrets "clusterrole-aggregation-controller-token-abc12" is forbidden: User "system:node:ip-10-12-34-123.ap-southeast-2.compute.internal" cannot get resource "secrets" in API group "" in the namespace "kube-system": no path found to object"

 The kubelet does actually attempt to create this relationship in the API server by means of the creation of a _mirror Pod_.
 A mirror Pod is a "virtual" representation of a static Pod in the API server.
 When a static Pod is started, a mirror Pod with the same spec is submitted to the API server by the kubelet.
-Mirror Pods _do_ pass through Admission Controllers, and may be denied by [a requirement for mirror Pods to not have serviceaccounts or secrets](https://github.com/kubernetes/kubernetes/blob/master/plugin/pkg/admission/serviceaccount/admission.go#L207).
+Mirror Pods _do_ pass through Admission Controllers, and may be denied by [a requirement for mirror Pods to not have Service Accounts or secrets](https://github.com/kubernetes/kubernetes/blob/master/plugin/pkg/admission/serviceaccount/admission.go#L207).
 The following response is returned to the kubelet:

 >Failed creating a mirror pod for "static-ip-10-12-34-123.ap-southeast-2.compute.internal_kube-system(hif2d1pxknzv0ftprr3gxrztpa71lqtwc)": pods "static-ip-10-12-34-123.ap-southeast-2.compute.internal" is forbidden: a mirror pod may not reference service accounts

-Result: access to underlying host's `systemd`.
+**Result**: access to underlying host's `systemd`.

 ## IAM Method
 It's important to understand that by default, EKS makes no attempt at isolating IAM privileges of pods.
 Without taking any specific action, your pods will likely have **at least** the following permissions from the Amazon-managed `AmazonEKSWorkerNodePolicy` policy: